konradkiss/jsbitstream/README.md

 ## Node.js support ##

 The class is intended to be usable both on the client (browser) and server (node.js) side.
 However, node.js support is still untested.

+## Testing ##

+QUnit tests are included.
+Edit qunit/tests.js to change, launch qunit/unittests.html to run the tests.
+Open the javascript console to see additional, bit level information (available only when the QUnit object is available).
+Note that writing to the console and testing the code makes the class methods run significantly slower than how it would normally run.